stefangolas/drug_dilutions/README.md

 4. The script then runs a dispense routine which automatically determines implementation details such as tip pick up and refilling tips from source wells.</br>
 <img src="https://github.com/stefangolas/drug_dilutions/blob/master/imgs/plas23.gif" width="210"/>
 </br>

+5. Finally, the reagents in the first plate are added to the second plate using the 96-channel head for quad-pinning.